cointop-sh/cointop/README.md

 - Q: Where is the data from?

-  - A: Currently, the data is from [CoinMarketCap](https://coinmarketcap.com/).
+  - A: Currently the data is from [CoinMarketCap](https://coinmarketcap.com/).

 - Q: What coins does this support?